 School leadership is dynamic and complex.
-The school leadership styles employed by principals, administrators and owners play a crux role in the culture and even the basic function of a school.
+The successful leadership styles in education employed by principals, administrators and owners play a crux role in the culture and even the basic function of a school.
 Every leadership style has its strengths and weaknesses.
 That is why it’s crucial for school leaders to pinpoint their style and have an understanding of how it impacts the overall effectiveness of their school.

 The goal of every school leader is to ensure that his or her students are adhering to the curricula, succeeding academically, and are growing to become excellent members of society.
 In addition, it’s the school leader’s obligation to make sure that teachers and staff are satisfied with their jobs and feel empowered to carry out their tasks to their fullest potential.

 However, every school leader achieves these goals differently.
 That’s why we researched various leadership types and found each hallmark, strength, and weakness.
 We also provided tips and background to help you better understand yourself and how your methods impact the school.

 So, what type of school leader are you?